-There is no doubt that there has been a stigma surrounding apprenticeships for school leavers for a long time, with many claiming that apprenticeships are for “under-achievers,” or an alternative for those who cannot afford to study at university.
+There is no doubt that there has been a stigma surrounding apprenticeships for a long time, with many claiming that apprenticeships are for “under-achievers,” or an alternative for those who cannot afford to study at university, and there seems to be little advice to parents on apprenticeships.
 However, apprenticeships have become an equally great opportunity for young people.
 University should not be considered the only route to a successful career, but many remain sceptical and still consider apprenticeships to be a “back-up plan” or second option.
 It is crucial that we make young people feel empowered by allowing them to have choices in their education.

 Why parents need to be involved

 With more young people attending university, it can be argued that the graduate market has become over-saturated and even more competitive than ever.
-Combined with the fear of university costs rising, it is important that we address the stigma now in an attempt to erase the negativity surrounding apprenticeships for school leavers.
+Combined with the fear of university costs rising, it is important that we address the stigma now in an attempt to erase the negativity surrounding the apprenticeship programme.

 Parents remain the biggest influencers in a young person’s life, therefore, there has never been a greater need to educate parents and carers about the types of career paths available for young people in this era.